Member Organizations

 There are no independent audit oversight arrangements in Brunei Darussalam.

-The Brunei Darussalam Institute of Certified Public Accountants (BICPA), established in 1987, is a non-profit organization, managed and run through the voluntary service of accountants working in Brunei Darussalam.
-Membership of the institute is mandatory in order to practice as Public Accountant.
-BICPA’s objective includes, among others, to provide an organization for accountants to support and advance the status and interests of the accountancy profession; means for considering questions affecting the interests of the accountancy profession; to initiate, watch over, petition and take whatever action may seem desirable in relation to promoting recognition of the accountancy profession; to encourage the training and education of persons studying accountancy; and to provide a forum for accountants in Brunei Darussalam to join together and discuss mutual problems.
-In the mid-1990s, BICPA started to provide classes for aspiring Accounting Technicians and in 2002 started a joint venture academy with an education provider from Singapore to run the Association of Chartered Certified Accountants (ACCA) technician and professional courses.
-The Academy is the leading education provider for ACCA and other professional courses in Brunei Darussalam.
-Public Accountants in Brunei are required to be members of BICPA.
+BICPA, established in 1987, is a non-profit organization.
+Membership of the institute is mandatory in order to practice as Public Accountant (which includes auditors) in Brunei Darussalam, in accordance with the Brunei Accountants Order, 2010.
+BICPA’s objective includes, among others, to provide an organization for accountants to support and advance the status and interests of the accountancy profession; means for considering questions affecting the interests of the accountancy profession; to initiate, watch over, petition, and take whatever action may seem desirable in relation to promoting recognition of the accountancy profession; to encourage the training and education of persons studying accountancy; and to provide a forum for accountants in Brunei Darussalam to join together and discuss mutual problems.

-In addition to being an Associate of IFAC, BICPA is a member of the ASEAN Federation of Accountants, the regional accountancy body for ASEAN countries.
+In addition to being an Associate of IFAC, BICPA is a member of the ASEAN Federation of Accountants.

 Adoption of International Standards

 Under the Accountants Order 2010, the Public Accountants Oversight Committee (PAOC) is responsible for administering the Quality Assurance Review System (QARS).
 As of September 2017, the QARS has not been established in Brunei Darussalam.
-The Brunei Darussalam Institute of Certified Public Accountants reports that ISQC 1 and ISA 220 have not been adopted due to the fact there are no public-listed companies in the jurisdiction.
+However, in January 2022, the PAOC did adopt ISQM 1, 2, and ISA 220 (revised) for application by all public accountants and accounting entities registered with PAOC.

 Once the QARS is established by the PAOC, all public accountants are expected to be subject to practice monitoring visits conducted by PAOC or a PAOC appointed body.
-No information on the expected timeframe for the launch of the QARS or the proposed requirements of the system is available.
+No information on the expected timeframe for the launch of the QARS.

 Current Status: Not Adopted